 John Smelcer was one of the first adventurers to mountain bike an Alaskan glacier, traversing endless crevasses.
-In his teens, he explored the Alaskan Arctic coastline alone by foot, frequently encountering polar bears and discovering an exposed wholly mammoth near Demarcation Bay (from which he enjoyed a meal of roasted mammoth).
+The summer before he started at university, John explored the Alaskan Arctic coastline alone by foot, frequently encountering polar bears and discovering an exposed wholly mammoth near Demarcation Bay (from which he enjoyed a meal of roasted mammoth).
 He and his brother climbed many of Alaska tallest mountains and discovered and explored numerous caves.
 John has even dog sledded in Alaska.

-John Smelcer is one of the last speakers on earth of the Ahtna Athabaskan language, a severely endangered Alaska Native language.
-Only a dozen or so elders, all 30-50 years older than John, still speak the language.
+John Smelcer is one of the last speakers of the Ahtna language, a severely endangered Alaska Native language.
+Only a dozen or so elders, all decades older than John, still speak the language.
 He is one of only a few people who can read and write in Ahtna.
 If nothing changes, when John Smelcer dies, so too will the Ahtna language.
+Go to http://www.endangeredlanguages.com/lang/761 to see an interview with Dr. Smelcer on the Endangered Language Project.
 John is also one of only a handful of Native speakers of Alutiiq, a neighboring yet unrelated Alaska Native language from the Prince William Sound region.
 It too is endangered.
 One of John's mentors was the legendary MIT linguist, Ken Hale, who spoke over 50 languages and advocated for the linguistic training of cultural insiders.
 As with his work with Ahtna, John studied Alutiiq with every living elder who spoke the language over a four year period.
 One of the world's foremost scholars of Native American languages, John Smelcer is the editor-compiler of dictionaries of both languages, the author of numerous articles and encyclopedia entries, essays, and a scholarly book chapter on the origins of Native American languages.
 John regularly publishes in the Ahtna language.
-Ahtna tribal members from across the nation regularly thank John for making the Ahtna Noun Dictionary and his bilingual children's book freely available to them.
-One of John's bilingual poems is on permament display at Chicago's Brookfield Zoo as part of its World Language Conservation Project.
+Ahtna tribal members regularly thank John for making the Ahtna Noun Dictionary and his bilingual children's book freely available to them.
+One of John's bilingual poems is on permanent display at Chicago's Brookfield Zoo as part of its World Language Conservation Project.
 In April 2011, John lectured at Harvard University as part of its Omniglot Lecture Series.
-The National Park Service occassionally consults John about issues of cultural and linguistic history of national parks in Alaska.
+The National Park Service occasionally consults John about issues of cultural and linguistic history of national parks in Alaska.
 John was taught traditional drum-making by Ahtna elder Henry Bell.
-Professor Smelcer lectures broadly about contemporary sociological and healthcare issues in Native communities.
+Professor Smelcer has lectured broadly about contemporary sociological and healthcare issues in Native communities.
 In 1996, on the 25th anniversary of the Alaska Native Claims Settlement Act (ANCSA), John and former Alaska Federation of Natives (AFN) president Emil Notti, provided forewords to Robert Rude's An Act of Deception, a landmark book that examined the negative impact of the Act on Alaska Native Peoples.
-At Lee Francis' invitation, John Smelcer was one of the founding members of Wordcraft Circle of Native American Writers.
-John and Sherman Alexie were panelists at the 1994 "Returing the Gift" conference of Native American writers and storytellers held on the Makaw Indian Reservation in Neah Bay, Washington.
+At Lee Francis' invitation, and at the urging of his sister Paula Gunn Allen and American Book Award winner James Welch, John Smelcer was one of the founding members of Wordcraft Circle of Native American Writers & Storytellers.
+John and Sherman Alexie were panelists at the 1994 Returning the Gift conference of Native American writers and storytellers held on the Makaw Indian Reservation in Neah Bay, Washington.

 John has twice served as a nominator for the $625,000 MacArthur Foundation "Genius" Fellowships.
 With Jack Zipes, John co-authored "The Story-Telling Instinct: Why Fairy Tales Stick."
 With Seth Lerer, John co-authored "Beowulf and the English Literary Tradition."
 With Joel Gardner, John co-authored "Thirty Years Later: A Conversation on John Gardner."
 With Donald Pease and Robyn Wiegman, John co-authored "American Studies at a Crossroads."
 At the turn of the millineum, John co-authored "The Future of Poetry in America" with X. J. Kennedy and Dana Gioia.
 With Joseph Bruchac he co-wrote "The Boarding School Experience in American Indian Literature" and "The Dawes Act and the Great American Indian Lands Grab."
+His essay "We Are Still Here" is about how contemporary Native American literature re-visions American history.
 With Lucille Clifton, who he met at the 2006 Geraldine R. Dodge Poetry Festival, he co-authored "Identity, Multigenrism, and the Historicity of Jean Toomer's Cane," a reexamination of that seminal book and the rise of the Harlem Renaissance.
 "The Hughes-Plath Family Tree" is a recollection of John's friendships with Ted and Nick Hughes.
 John and Ted co-wrote the poem "Beowraven" over pints of Guinness in a pub in England in 1997.
 "The Lion Sleeps Tonight" is a memoir of John's friendship with John Updike.
 "Broken Man on Blue Water" is a memoir about Michael Dorris.
 John's memoir "Man of Words and Grace" is about his long-time friendship with Irish Nobelist Seamus Heaney.
+"America's Scrappy Novelist (and Poet?)" is a memoir about John's friendship with Norman Mailer.
 In "Writer from the Far North" John is hailed as Alaska's modern day Jack London.
-John's recent essay "We Are Still Here" is about how contemporary American Indian literature re-visions the American Indian experience in American history.
 Since 1995, John Smelcer has been associate publisher and poetry editor at Rosebud, one of the premiere literary magazines in America, where he has edited and published work by many of the world’s greatest writers and pop icons, including Stephen King, John Updike, Studs Terkel, Seamus Heaney, Elie Wiesel, Ray Bradbury, Norman Mailer, Chinua Achebe, Alice Walker, Pope John Paul II, The Dalai Lama, Paul McCartney, and Michael Jackson (John worked closely with Michael Jackson editing his poems/lyrics for a proposed book of poetry).
 Poems published in Rosebud have been selected for The Best American Poetry.
 Few American poetry editors have led a national magazine for as many years.

-For over a decade, John Smelcer was co-judge of the National Poetry Book Award with poets Allen Ginsberg, James Dickey, John Updike, Denise Levertov, X. J. Kennedy, Donald Justice, Thom Gunn, Stanley Kunitz and David Ignatow.
+For over a decade, John Smelcer was co-judge of the National Poetry Book Award with poets Allen Ginsberg, James Dickey, John Updike, Denise Levertov, X. J. Kennedy, Donald Justice, Philip Levine, Thom Gunn, Stanley Kunitz and David Ignatow.
+In the mid-1990s, Allen Ginsberg named Smelcer "one of the best younger poets in America."
 John Smelcer is the co-founder of several major American literary awards, including the William Stafford Prize for Poetry, the Dylan Thomas American Poet Prize (with Aeronwy Thomas), The X. J. Kennedy Prize for Nonfiction, The Mary Shelley Prize for Fiction, and the John Gardner Prize for Playwriting (co-judged with Joel Gardner).
 In 2010, John Smelcer invited legendary icon Bob Dylan to co-judge the Dylan Thomas American Poet Prize (Bob Dylan aka Robert Zimmerman, took Dylan Thomas' name as his stage name).
 Throughout the many years he has served as poetry editor at Rosebud and as co-judge of the National Poetry Book Award, John estimates that he has received and read a staggering 300,000 poems!

-John Smelcer has taught literature, creative writing, public speaking, American Studies, ethnic American literature, Alaska History, and Native American Studies for over twenty years.
+John Smelcer has taught literature, creative writing, and Native American Studies for a quarter of a century.
 He has given over a hundred public readings worldwide, and he is represented by one of the world's premiere speaker agencies.
 He has been the keynote speaker at university convocations and commencements and at such venues as the Smithsonian's Museum of the American Indian.
 For his contributions to ethnic studies, ethnic American literature, and diversity in higher education, Baruch College of Manhattan, the most ethnically diverse college in America, asked John to deliver the keynote address at their fall 2009 Convocation.
 In 2010, John was nominated for the University of Alaska-Fairbanks' Distinguished Alumni Award.
 In November 2012, John delivered the keynote address for the FBI's annual National Native American Heritage Program held in New York City.
 The program is mandated for all federal agencies by Presidential Executive Order to increase diversity awareness.
 Professor Smelcer has held distinguished professorships and residencies around the the world.
-From 2006-2011, he was the Clifford D. Clark Fellow of English and Creative Writing at Binghamton University, the honors campus of the State University of New York, where he was named the most prolific writer in the history of the university.
+From 2006-2011, he was the Clifford D. Clark Fellow of English and Creative Writing at Binghamton University, the honors campus of the State University of New York, where he was named one of the most prolific writers in the history of the university.
 In March 2010, John received an Award for Excellence in Research.
 In the fall of 2011, The student newspaper named him one of the university's most interesting, inspirational, and remarkable professors.
 In 2013, John was recommended to The White House to receive the Presidential Citizen's Medal for his enduring efforts to preserve America's Native heritage.
-Funded by a scholarship from his tribe, John is currently a postdoctoral student at Harvard, and he is on the faculty of Communication and Journalism at Truman State University.
+Dr. Smelcer currently teaches Classical literature and mythology at a local college.

 Follow John Smelcer on